-We earn commissions from our cleared customers for whom we act as an executing and clearing broker and from our non-cleared customers for whom we act as an execution-only broker.
-Our commission structure allows customers to choose between (1) an all-inclusive fixed, or "bundled", rate; (2) a tiered, or "unbundled", rate that offers lower commissions for high volume customers where we pass through regulatory and exchange fees; and (3) our IBKR LiteSM offering, which provides commission-free trades on U.S. exchange-listed stocks and ETFs and generates no commission revenues for us but, instead, generates payments from market makers and others to whom we route these orders, which are included in commissions.
+We earn commissions primarily from our cleared customers for whom we act as an executing and clearing broker and also from our non-cleared customers for whom we act as an execution-only broker.
+Our commission structure allows customers to choose between (1) an all-inclusive fixed, or "bundled", rate; (2) a tiered, or "unbundled", rate that offers lower commissions for high volume customers where we pass through regulatory and exchange fees; and (3) our IBKR LiteSM offering, which provides commission-free trades on U.S. exchange-listed stocks and ETFs.
+Instead of commission revenue, IBKR LiteSM trades generate payments from market makers and others to whom we route these orders, which are reported in commissions.
 Our commissions are geographically diversified.
-In 2021, 2020 and 2019 we generated 39%, 29% and 33%, respectively, of commissions from operations conducted internationally.
+In 2022, 2021, and 2020 we generated 37%, 39% and 29%, respectively, of commissions from operations conducted by our subsidiaries outside the U.S.

-Commissions, for the current year, increased \$238 million, or 21%, compared to the prior year, to \$1,350 million, driven by higher customer trading volumes in stocks and options.
-Total customer stock share and options contract volumes increased 131% and 46%, respectively, while futures contract volumes decreased 7% compared to the prior year.
-Removing the effect of trading in low-priced stocks, the stock share volume rose 41%.
-Total DARTs for cleared and execution-only customers, for the current year, increased 44% to 2.57 million compared to 1.79 million for the prior year.
-DARTs for cleared customers, i.e., customers for whom we execute trades, as well as, clear and carry positions, for the current year, increased 45% to 2.30 million, compared to 1.59 million for the prior year.
-Average commission per commissionable order for cleared customers, for the current year, decreased 15% to \$2.37, compared to \$2.78 for the prior year, reflecting smaller average order sizes in options and foreign exchange as well as higher exchange rebates passed through to our customers.
+Commissions for the current year decreased \$28 million, or 2%, compared to the prior year, to \$1,322 million, driven by lower customer trading volumes in stocks, partially offset by higher volumes in futures and options.
+Total customer futures and options contract volumes increased 33% and 3%, respectively, while stock share volume decreased 58% from unusually high trading volume, primarily in "meme" stocks and low-priced stocks generally, in the prior year.
+Total DARTs for cleared and execution-only customers, for the current year, decreased 17% to 2.1 million, compared to 2.6 million for the prior year.
+DARTs for cleared customers, i.e., customers for whom we execute trades, as well as clear and carry positions, for the current year, decreased 18% to 1.9 million, compared to 2.3 million for the prior year.
+Average commission per commissionable order for cleared customers, for the current year, increased 19% to \$2.83, compared to \$2.37 for the prior year, as our customers' trading volume mix resulted in higher per order commissions in options, stocks and forex.